 Find out how sport and recreation benefits the community.

-There are nine members, of which seven are external appointments, namely Bruce Loo (Chair), Wayne Nannup, David Collard, Mick Albert, Cheryl Kickett-Tucker, Rishelle Hume and Clive Walley.
-DSR representatives are Ron Alexander (Director General, Department of Sport and Recreation) and Antoni Grover.
+There are eight members, of which six are external appointments, namely Bruce Loo (Chair), Wayne Nannup, Mick Albert, Cheryl Kickett-Tucker, Rishelle Hume and Clive Walley.
+Sport and Recreation representatives are Graham Brimage (Executive Director Sport and Recreation) and Antoni Grover.

-The need for its establishment emerged through an extensive stakeholder engagement process and referenced in a subsequent discussion paper: “Aboriginal Sport and Recreation Service Delivery: A Discussion Paper, May 2016, Department of Sport and Recreation”.
+The need for its establishment emerged through an extensive stakeholder engagement process which culminated in a discussion paper: “Aboriginal Sport and Recreation Service Delivery: A Discussion Paper, May 2016, Department of Sport and Recreation”.
 It followed the Federal Government’s decision to cease support for the Aboriginal Sport Development Program (known nationally as the Indigenous Sport Program), which it had funded for around 20 years.

 You can also stay up-to-date with all the Aboriginal sport and recreation activities happening throughout WA by reading the latest edition of The Chronicle, or by contacting one of the Aboriginal Sport Development Officers.